 Burch colposuspension is the most common procedure used for retropubic suspension.
 The vaginal wall is attached to a ligament (Cooper's ligament) next to the pubic bone.

-You will likely go home 2 to 3 days after the surgery if there have been no complications.
-The time it takes for you to recover depends on if you had open or laparoscopic surgery.
+You will likely go home 1 to 2 days after the surgery if there have been no complications.
+How long it takes to recover depends on which type of surgery you had.

 Why It Is Done